-^{}Woven monofilament fabrics only; percent open area ≥ 4.0 and EOS No. ≤ 100 sieve.
+\Woven monofilament fabrics only; percent open area $\geq$ 4.0 and EOS No. $\leq$ 100 sieve.

-- All numerical values represent minimum average roll values (i.e., any roll in a lot should meet or exceed the minimum values in the table).
-Use values for the weaker principal direction.
-Lots should be sampled according to ASTM D-4354. - 2 Permeability should be based on the actual fabric open area available for flow.
-For example, if 50% of the fabric area is to be covered by flat concrete blocks, the effective flow area is reduced by 50%. - 3 Fabric is said to be protected when used in drainage trenches or beneath/behind concrete (Portland or asphalt cement) slabs.
+&lt;sup>2 Permeability should be based on the actual fabric open area available for flow.
+For example, if 50% of the fabric area is to be covered by flat concrete blocks, the effective flow area is reduced by 50%.

+&lt;sup>3 Fabric is said to be protected when used in drainage trenches or beneath/behind concrete (Portland or asphalt cement) slabs.
 All other conditions are said to be unprotected,